 Rum cake will always be one of my favorites!
-It’s hard to put my finger on exactly why I love this cake so much, but the combo of the rich flavors of the rum combined with a vanilla yellow cake base, brown butter and pecans always puts me in the best mood!
+It's hard to put my finger on exactly why I love this brown butter and pecan rum cake so much, but the combo of the rich flavors of the rum combined with a vanilla yellow cake base, brown butter and pecans always puts me in the best mood!

 Growing up my mom always made rum cake and I LOVED IT!
 It was buttery and delicious and I couldn't get enough.
 Once I moved out and started baking my own, I quickly realized that she had many workarounds to make this cake that included a box cake mix base and a box of instant vanilla pudding.
 Don't get me wrong, that version is still incredibly delicious, and easy to make, and I will eat it up with as much enthusiasm!

 But I wanted to create a version that didn't require any pre-mixed ingredients.
 So after several trials, we landed on this version and OMG is it sooooo good and we will not go back to the boxed version ever again.

 The base of this rum cake is a yellow cake.
 Although they may seem similar, a yellow cake and a white cake are quite different based on ingredients, texture and flavor.
 The yellow cake gets its color from using whole eggs, and the yolks provide the color as well as the texture and richness in this cake.
 Additionally, yellow cakes often only use real butter, as opposed to shortening or oil.
 The end result is a light and fluffy cake that is rich and buttery.

 For our version, instead of using just regular butter, we chose to make brown butter and use it in the cake.
 Brown butter has a slightly nutty taste and makes everything better in our opinion, so this variation was a no-brainer, especially with the flavor of dark rum.

 So the first step in making this cake is to make the brown butter...